Dual Encoding for Video Retrieval by Text: Evaluation

 \subsection{Ablation Study}

-In this section, we evaluate the viability of each component in our proposed dual encoding model on the official partition of MSR-VTT \cite{xu2016msr}.
+In this section, we evaluate the viability of each component on MSR-VTT, with performance reported on the full-size test set unless otherwise stated.
+A comparison with recent multi-modal Transformer methods is also conducted.
 In addition, we investigate the effectiveness of our multi-level text encoding for image-text retrieval.